-Project Name Project Description/Outcomes Staffing/Other Resources 2017/18 2018/19 Agricultural Sampling To undertake animal feed and fertiliser sampling to ensure compliance in relation to composition, safety, hygiene and labelling.
-0.80 FTE £15,000 0.8 FTE £12,500 Purchase and analysis costs Purchase and analysis costs

-Surveys under the sampling project will include:

-- Feed materials which are the subject of a complaint to the Service - Imported feeds/ingredients that have been the subject of feed hazard notifications - Finished feed for correct indication of nutrients and trace elements

-Food Sampling Programme Targeting food sampling at areas identified as causing the most harm 1.30 FTE 1.30 FTE excluding Allergens Project to consumers in terms of food safety, quality or nutritional standards £33,000 Purchase and analysis costs £33,000 Purchase and analysis costs

-Surveys under the sampling project will include:

-- Sampling during the investigation of complaints - Sampling during the investigation of food fraud - Foods produced in Norfolk or imported by Norfolk based businesses - Foods imported from outside the EU as identified by Food Standards Agency priorities - Foods sold online - Meat speciation in meat products or preparations - Undeclared allergens in non-prepacked foods - Nutrition and Health Claims - Foods not labelled in English

-Allergens project N/A 0.15 FTE

-^{} Excluding managerial, administrative and legal support
+Project Name Project Description/Outcomes Staffing/Other Resources 2018/19 2019/20 Agricultural Sampling 0.80 FTE £7,500 Purchase and analysis costs Surveys under the sampling project will include: Feed materials which are the subject of a complaint to the Service Imported feeds/ingredients that have been the subject of feed hazard notifications Finished feed for veterinary medicine carryover and labelling compliance.
+Food Sampling Programme ing Targeting food sampling at areas identified as causing the most harm 1.30 FTE excluding Allergens Project to consumers in terms of food safety, quality or nutritional standards £33,000 Purchase and analysis costs £33,000 Purchase and analysis costs Surveys under the sampling project will include: Sampling during the investigation of complaints Sampling during the investigation of food fraud Foods produced in Norfolk or imported by Norfolk based businesses Foods imported from outside the EU as identified by Food Standards Agency priorities Foods sold online Meat speciation in meat products or preparations Undeclared allergens in non-prepacked foods Allergens project 0.15 FTE 0.25 FTE Excluding managerial, administrative and legal support The Service's budget has been reduced.
+The FTE has remained the same as the vast majority of sampling activity is financed by grant funding (provided by FSA and administered by National Trading Standards).

-- 3.5 Control and Investigation of Outbreaks and Food Related Infectious Disease Food poisoning notifications do not usually fall within the remit of the Trading Standards Service.
-If, however, the Service becomes aware of any incident of food poisoning or infectious disease, the facts will be reported to the appropriate authority. - 3.6 Animal Feed/Food Safety Incidents
+- 3.6 Control and Investigation of Outbreaks and Food Related Infectious Disease Food poisoning notifications do not usually fall within the remit of the Trading Standards Service.
+If, however, the Service becomes aware of any incident of food poisoning or infectious disease, the facts will be reported to the appropriate authority. - 3.7 Animal Feed/Food Safety Incidents

-On receipt of any animal feed or food alert, the Trading Standards Service will respond as directed and as appropriate and in accordance with the Feed Law Code of Practice (England) or the Food Law Code of Practice (England).
+On receipt of any animal feed or food alert, the Trading Standards service will respond as directed and as appropriate and in accordance with the Feed Law Code of Practice (England) or the Food Law Code of Practice (England).

 The Food Standards Agency (FSA) issues a "Product Withdrawal Information Notice" or a "Product Recall Information Notice" to let local authorities and consumers know about problems associated with food.
-In some cases a "Food